Soraya Esfandiary-Bakhtiary: Death

 After her funeral at the American Cathedral in Paris on 6 November 2001 which was attended by Princess Ashraf Pahlavi, Prince Gholam Reza Pahlavi, the Count and Countess of Paris, the Prince and Princess of Naples, Prince Michel of Orléans, and Princess Ira von Fürstenberg she was buried in the Westfriedhof Quarter Nr.
 143, in a cemetery in Munich, along with her parents and brother.

 Since her death, several women have come forward claiming to be her illegitimate daughter, reportedly born in 1962.
-According to the Persian-language weekly Nimrooz none of the claims have been confirmed.
+According to the Persian-language weekly Nimrooz none of the claims has been confirmed.
 The newspaper also published an article in 2001 which suggested, without proof, that Princess Soraya and her brother had been murdered.
 Her belongings were sold at auction in Paris in 2002, for more than $8.3 million.

 Memoirs

 Princess Soraya wrote two memoirs.
 The first, published in 1964 and published in the United States by Doubleday, was Princess Soraya: Autobiography of Her Imperial Highness.
 A decade before her death, she and a collaborator, Louis Valentin, wrote another memoir in French, Le Palais des solitudes (Paris: France Loisirs/Michel Laffon, 1991), which was translated into English as Palace of Solitude (London: Quartet Books Ltd, 1992); ISBN 0-7043-7020-4.